"The kind of person you are becoming is the evidence of what you truly know."

 Definition of Contextual Education

-Here is a working definition: Contextual Education is an active process where student ministers practice ministry in a context and reflect upon the practice of ministry in relationship to that context.
+What on earth is Contextual Education?
+Contextual Education is an active process where student ministers practice ministry in a context and reflect upon the practice of ministry.
+A contextual approach is the heart of minister formation in the GST.

 Student-ministers learn by practicing in a ministry setting and learn by reflecting on the practice of ministry.
 Contextual Education is part of the formative ministry degrees (MDiv, MACM, and MAGS) in the Graduate School of Theology (GST) at Abilene Christian University.
 Through the sequence of courses students are formed for ministry by practicing what they learn in specific ministry contexts.